Home/Nutritional Comparison

 Buckwheat Soba Noodles

 Buckwheat soba noodles are a traditional Japanese noodle made from buckwheat flour, known for their nutty flavor and high nutritional value.
-They are gluten-free and rich in protein, fiber, and essential nutrients.
+They are gluten-free and rich in protein, fiber, and essential minerals.

 Amaranth